 Implementing new break-out spaces for people to socialise and relax may be particularly successful for those looking to focus on wellbeing and building workplace bonds.

 Even new private pods or dedicated areas for hot-desking would help with those searching for hybrid working as we mentioned earlier.

 Ultimately encouraging a return to the office is all tied to the end goal of futureproofing.

 Office design needs to change in order to reflect the changing requirements of workers.
 If nothing changes, it’ll be much harder to keep employees happy in the long term and could have detrimental effects on productivity, quality of work and eventually the performance of the whole company.

 If you haven’t considered how your office may need to change as people return, now is the time!

-If you are thinking about updating your office design, get in touch and organise a consultation with one of our experts to further explore the interior design and social distancing solutions available to you.
+If you are thinking about an office fit out to update your office design, get in touch and organise a consultation with one of our experts to further explore the interior design and social distancing solutions available to you.